Soy-Nahuel/Soy-Nahuel/README.md

 ### 👨🏻‍💻 &nbsp;About me

 💡 &nbsp;I am passionate about exploring new technologies and continuously learning about programming.
-I have knowledge in SQL, Python, HTML, CSS and JavaScript.
-I also work with C++ and C#, which allows me to handle different types of applications.\
+I have knowledge of SQL, NoSQL, HTML, CSS, JavaScript, React, PHP, Spring Boot, and Django.
+I also work with C++, C#, Python, and Java, which allows me to handle different types of applications.\
-🎓 &nbsp;I am currently studying Programming at UTU, where I am focusing on both frontend and backend development.\
+🎓 &nbsp;Graduated as a Web Developer from UTU, I am currently studying Information Technology at UTEC.
+I focus on both back-end and front-end development.\
 ✍️ &nbsp;In my free time, I enjoy creating websites and developing software, experimenting with different languages and tools.
-Additionally, I have experience with Linux and PowerShell, which helps me with system management.\
+I also have experience with Linux and PowerShell, which helps me with system management.\
-☀️ &nbsp;I learn quickly, which allows me to easily adapt to new technologies and take on new challenges with enthusiasm.
+☀️ &nbsp;I am a fast learner, which allows me to easily adapt to new technologies and face new challenges with enthusiasm.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>